Estimating discrete choice models with

 __ZNSt15__exception_ptr13exception_ptrD1Ev

 It is likely to be due to a conflict of versions of Python packages.
-The best way to deal with it is to reinstall Biogeme using the following steps:
+The best way to deal with it is to reinstall Biogeme in a clean environment using the following steps:

-• First, make sure that you have the latest version of pip:
+• Make sure that you have the latest version of pip:

 pip install --upgrade pip